 Some patients may develop complications after surgery.
 The most dangerous are infections and thromboembolism.
 To prevent them, doctors use medicines.
 The patient receives antibiotics and drugs to reduce blood clotting (anticoagulants) in the postoperative period.

 Joint replacement surgery causes complications in 2-4% of patients.
 One of them is bursitis – an inflammation of the periarticular sac.
 You can undergo hip bursitis treatments in Germany.
 This disease causes pain that increases after exercise, and the walking pattern changes.

 Whenever possible, hip bursitis treatments in Germany are conservative.
-Treating hip bursitis in Germany involves the use of painkillers, physiotherapy, limb unloading, blocks, corticosteroid injections.
-If these procedures do not work, surgical hip bursitis treatments in Germany become an option of choice.
+Treating hip bursitis in Germany involves using painkillers, physiotherapy, limb unloading, blocks, and corticosteroid injections.
+If these procedures do not work, surgical hip bursitis treatments in Germany become an option to choose.

 Surgical hip bursitis treatments in Germany involve the excision of hypertrophied areas of the trochanteric bursa.
 If necessary, tendon repeated fixation is performed.
 Open surgery is usually required.
 In addition, treatment options for hip bursitis in Germany may include arthroscopy.
 You can find out the hip bursitis surgery cost in Germany on the Booking Health website.
 If you book a program through our service, then the hip bursitis surgery cost in Germany will be lower for you.

 Up to 15% of patients require a second hip replacement.
 There are two most common reasons, one of which dominates in the first year after the operation, and the second – after 5-10 years or more.